Mario Alford

-Mario Alford (born February 25, 1992) is an American professional football wide receiver and return specialist for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Mario Alford (born February 25, 1992) is an American professional football wide receiver and return specialist.
+He most recently played for the Montreal Alouettes of the Canadian Football League (CFL).
 He played college football for the West Virginia Mountaineers, earning first-team All-American honors in 2014.

 Professional career

 Cincinnati Bengals

 Alford was selected by the Cincinnati Bengals in the seventh round, 238th overall, in the 2015 NFL draft.
 He played in one game his rookie year with the Bengals registering one catch for 15 yards.
 On September 3, 2016, he was released by the Bengals.